MikeFHS/automated-rating-curve/docs/bathymetry.md

 1. Evaluates the locally detected bank-to-bank top widths within each reach and replaces any cross section whose width falls outside the reach 25th-75th percentile band with bank indices matching the reach-median top width.
 2. If a cross section still lacks a valid bank result, uses that same reach-median top width to assign replacement bank indices on the sampled profile.
-3. Orders the cross sections from upstream to downstream within each reach, tracks each reach's minimum bank elevation, and uses the optional downstream reach network to estimate one smoothed bank elevation for the reach that is then applied to each sampled cross section in that reach.
+3. Orders the cross sections from upstream to downstream within each reach, tracks each reach's minimum bank elevation, and uses the downstream reach network to establish outlet controls and initial reach grades.
+    - ARC then interpolates through the ordered cells, promotes an observed cell minimum to a new anchor whenever that observation is lower than the current interpolation, and recomputes the remaining slope toward the outlet.
+    - Every cell-to-cell segment retains at least `MIN_SLOPE`; an observation that would create a rise is capped by that monotonic constraint.
 4. Keeps the filtered or reach-filled bank indices and bank-to-bank top width for each sampled cross section.
 5. Uses the smoothed bank elevation as the vertical bathymetry control to compute bankfull elevation while preserving the local width geometry.
 6. Estimates depth using one of two paths: